 The enlisted promotion system supports DoD Directive 1304.20, Enlisted Personnel Management System (EPMS), 28 July 2005, by providing visible, relatively stable career progression opportunities; attracting, retaining, and motivating the kinds and numbers of people the military needs; and ensuring a reasonably uniform application of the principle of equal pay for equal work among the services.
 While many significant changes have taken place with the enlisted promotion systems in recent years, there are some standardized, consistent aspects that Airmen recognize and rely on for fair and accurate consideration for promotion.
-AFI 36-2502, Enlisted Airman Promotion and Demotion Programs, 16 April 2021, provides detailed information regarding enlisted promotion systems.
-Note: This chapter applies to RegAF enlisted promotions.
+AFI 36-2502, Enlisted Airman Promotion and Demotion Programs, 16 April 2021, provides detailed information regarding enlisted promotions.